-The boneless chicken pieces are the deep fried in oil.
+The boneless chicken pieces are deep-fried in oil.

-Yes, there are certain veggies such as cabbage, cauliflower where this recipe direction works well and egg can be skipped if not a preferred choice.
+Yes, there are certain veggies such as cabbage and cauliflower where this recipe direction works well, and egg can be skipped if not a preferred choice.

-Since this is a deep-fried recipe that uses a lot of oil, it is better to avoid patients suffering from any sort of health issues such as obesity or heart-related issues.
-This recipe uses maida too which is not good for such patients.
+Since this deep-fried recipe uses a lot of oil, it is better to avoid patients suffering from health issues such as obesity or heart-related problems.
+This recipe uses maida, too, which is unsuitable for such patients.

-Moderate consumption is fine but excess eating of deep-fried stuff should be prevented for better health conditions.
+Moderate consumption is acceptable, but excess eating of deep-fried stuff should be prevented for better health conditions.